-In Ethernet Reflector mode the Network Master loops incoming traffic on a port swapping MAC and/or IP addresses.
+In Ethernet Reflector mode the Network Master loops incoming traffic on a port swapping MAC and/or IP addresses (supports both IPv4 and IPv6).

 HDX (Half Duplex) is not possible in 'Reflector' mode.

 Multicast or Broadcast frame are not reflected in 'Reflector' mode.